Falls Among Older Adults

 By Centers for Disease Control and Prevention, March 27, 2014

 And what is the CDC’s first recommendation to prevent falling?
 “Exercise regularly.
 It is important that the exercises focus on increasing leg strength and improving balance.”
-Both of which are easily accomplished on a bellicon.
+The bellicon benefits both leg strength, as well as balance, which in turn improves mobility.

 Find this interesting?
 Share this with your friends and family - let them know!